 - Another fascinating attraction sits just north of town – the Old Faithful Geyser of California.
 This unique feature erupts at regular intervals, every 15 to 30 minutes, and is open to the public.
-The Vincent Arroyo Winery and the budget hotel Calistoga Spa Hot Springs, which claims an original spring-fed hot tub and tennis courts, are both located nearby.
+The Vincent Arroyo Winery and the budget hotel Calistoga Spa Hot Springs, which claims an original spring-fed hot tub and tennis courts, are nearby.

 - Less than a 30-minute drive away is the Silverado Trail, a 30-mile historic country road that parallels Highway 29.
 The trail can be walked, biked, e-biked, or even driven.
 And between Napa in the south and Calistoga in the north, travelers will find roughly 40 vineyards.

-- Robert Louis Stevenson State Park is a California state park located in Sonoma, Lake, and Napa counties.
+- Robert Louis Stevenson State Park is a California state park in Sonoma, Lake, and Napa counties.
 The park offers a five-mile hike to the summit of Mount Saint Helena.
 On clear days it is possible to see the peak of Mount Shasta, roughly 200 miles away.

 - Southeast of Calistoga is the Bale Grist Mill State Historical Park, complete with an 1846 water-driven mill.

 - Mid-Range Hotel in Calistoga: Calistoga Inn Restaurant & Brewery